 7) Your offer is not confidential.
 If a seller whats to use the details of your offer to prop up another they can.
 The only way to make an offer confidential is to have a confidentiality agreement between you and the seller prior to tendering an offer.

-8) Sellers can handle multiple offers any way they want.
+8) Sellers can handle multiple offers in anyway they want.
 Remember how a seller handles the offers is their choice, not the agents.

 How Can Sellers Handle Multiple Offers

 There is no one way a seller has to handle multiple offers.
-It is the home sellers choice.
+It is the home seller’s choice.
 Don’t assume, that multiple offers will be handled in a particular way.
-This is where an experienced buyers agent can help in determining fair market value of the home, help structure a winning offer and help you negotiate to get the home you like.
+This is where an experienced buyer’s agent can help in determining the fair market value of the home, help structure a winning offer and help you negotiate to get the home you like.

 1) Reject all offers if none are acceptable to the seller.
 Occasionally you will run into a multiple offer situation where the seller finds none of the offers acceptable.
 Typically, the mere fact there are multiple offers means the house is a good value at the price it is being marketed and will go close to asking or over.
 So it is rare that all offers will be rejected.

 2) Go ahead and accept the best offer out of the batch.
-Maybe an offer is just clearly stands out as the best and the seller is getting what they want.
-They are certainly free to choose without giving you a second bit of the apple..
+Maybe an offer just clearly stands out as the best and the seller is getting what they want.
+They are certainly free to choose without giving you a second bite of the apple..